-Mark Nixonis a graduate of the Amsterdam Conservatory, the Guildhall School of Music and Drama in London, the University of Cape Town and UNISA.
-His teachers have included Laura Searle, Lamar Crowson, Håkon Austbø, Graham Johnson and Andrew Ball.
-From 2000 – 2002 he was the Anthony Saltmarsh Junior Fellow at the Royal College of Music.
+South African pianist, Mark Nixon won all of the major overseas scholarships there to continue his studies at the Amsterdam Conservatoire and Guildhall School of Music and Drama.
+Before this he completed his BMus Honours at the University of Cape Town under Lamar Crowson.
+Subsequent teachers were Håkon Austbø, Graham Johnson and Andrew Ball.
+In 2000-2001 he held the Anthony Saltmarsh Junior Fellowship at the Royal College of Music.

-He is artistic director of the Latimer Music Festival, an annual chamber music festival in the Chilterns, just outside London.
+He is a Kawai Pianos Artist and the artistic director of the Latimer Music Festival, an annual chamber music festival in the Chilterns.